cbosoft/SinGAN/README.md

 ### Painting

-Painting is where you give it a mask (colour matched so that trees are green and the sky is blue), and SinGAN performs inverse segmentation and forms a plausible original image.
+Painting is where you give it a mask (colour matched e.g. so that trees are green and the sky is blue), and SinGAN performs inverse segmentation and forms a plausible original image.
 You only need to give SinGAN a reference image (the colour-matched mask) and a scale.

 ```yaml
 mode: 'painting'